AliElSaleh/RiftBuild/README.md

 ---

 # Advanced Stuff
 The above .build file example is the simplest way to write one for a basic project.
+In fact, if your program is too simple, you don't even need to write a build file.

 However, complex projects require some quality-of-life features, like referencing variables, the PATH, command line args, control flow, includes, dependencies, pre/post build commands, icons, windows .rc files, platform-specific options and excluding specific files and directories.